mhmohona/portfolio/samples/API Documentation.md

 ## Introduction

-[Pywikibot](https://www.mediawiki.org/wiki/Manual:Pywikibot) is a dynamic Python library offering a suite of tools for automating tasks on MediaWiki sites.
-This guide provides detailed insights into the Pywikibot API, helping developers streamline their wiki-based operations.
+[Pywikibot](https://www.mediawiki.org/wiki/Manual:Pywikibot) is a dynamic Python library that provides resources for performing actions in MediaWiki websites.
+This guide serves to focus on and elaborate on the Pywikibot API, so that developers can optimize the work in wiki-based operations.

 ## Pywikibot: Understanding the API

-Pywikibot's API, directly linked with [MediaWiki](https://www.mediawiki.org/wiki/API:Main_page), facilitates automated tasks like content editing and data extraction using Python methods and classes.
+Pywikibot API is directly linked with [MediaWiki](https://www.mediawiki.org/wiki/API:Main_page), helps automated tasks like content editing and data extraction.

 **Key API Features:**
-- Interaction with MediaWiki's API endpoints.
+- Calls of MediaWiki API.
-- Easy-to-use methods for tasks such as editing and uploading.
+- Simple methods for editing or uploading content to the site.
-- Custom bot creation and site management tools.
+- Allowing to design a custom bot to manage a site.

 **API Use Cases:**
-- Bulk updating and creating wiki pages.
+- Bulk updating and creating of wiki pages.
 - Extracting and analyzing data from wiki pages.
 - Managing user activities and site maintenance tasks.